jonhilgart22/UNH-projects/deep_learning/README.md

 **Start**: Notebooks -> *NYC_Maximize_Taxi_Cab_Fare_With_Reinforcement_Learning*.
 This is an overview of the project.

 **Results**: Found that an Actor-Critic deep reinforcement learning implementation could earn on average **10-12%** more per day than a naive implementation.
-You can view the search space of a naive implementation against this actor-critic implementation below.
+You can view the search space of a naive implementation against this actor-critic implementation below where the larger circles represent more frequently visited states.

 # Path taken by naive (random) algorithm
 ![](./figures/actor_critic_naive_viz_450k.png)

 # Path taken by actor-critic algorithm
 ![Alt text](./figures/actor_critic_viz_350k.png)

+- Notice the structure present in the actor-critic algorithm.

 Project Organization
 ------------